ltearno/my-own-cluster/README.md

 - think about distributing, replicating and scaling
 - export and import to and from a tar.gz file (even if leveldb files should be enough...)
 - SSO, User Federation, and security implemented as custom hooks
-- Provide GPU access (through WebGPU or other)

 ## TO SORT Usefult links